Submissions will open December 1, 2018 and close April 16, 2019 at 11:59PM EST.

 • No revisions of submitted manuscripts will be allowed during the contest.

 I have never published a book before.
 Am I eligible?

 Yes!
-The C. Michael Curtis Prize is meant for emerging writers who either have never published a book.
-Authors with one or more published books, regardless of genre, are not eligible.
+The C. Michael Curtis Prize is meant for emerging writers who have never published a book of fiction before.
+You can have a previous book of nonfiction or poetry.

 I was born in / grew up in / attended school in one of the 11 states listed, but have since moved away.
 Am I eligible?